By: Susan Dugdale

 The goal is an honest heartfelt speech; one that shares your true feelings as naturally as possible.

-Edit if needed, and then start practicing!
+Edit if needed and then start practicing!

 The key to great delivery is simple: practice.
 The more you do, the easier it will be to give your speech effortlessly and effectively.
-The starting point is to know it thoroughly so that you are not relying on reading it word for word from a piece of paper.

 If you need help remembering what you want to say, consider using cue cards.